Difference Between Statutory and Regulatory

 1. Statutory laws are enforced and regulated by the legislature and parliament, whereas regulatory laws are made by government executives and organizations.

-2. Statutory laws are followed by the general public of a country, whereas regulatory laws are meant to be followed by a regional public.
+2. Statutory laws are followed by the general public of a country, whereas regulatory laws are meant to be followed by the regional public.

 4. Statutory laws have to pass under various processes to be finally enforced, whereas regulatory laws are easily implemented.